b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - If you want more risk, you can ask for more equity instead of salary (or vice versa for less risk).

- - **The best negotiation strategy is to have a competing offer.**  So keep interviewing unless you're confident the offer in front of you is the best offer for you.
+ - **It's much easier to negotiate with a competing offer.**  So keep interviewing unless you're confident the offer in front of you is the best offer for you.

- - Negotiating is too important to only listen to me on the subject (_I've failed at negotiating more than I've succeeded_).
-Use YouTube and other resources, like this [classic blog post on negotiating engineering salaries](https://www.kalzumeus.com/2012/01/23/salary-negotiation/)

 ### 3. Accepting an offer
  - **Do not ghost recruiters or interviewers at other companies, especially if they gave you an offer**.